 -keep it clean so it doesn't overheat,

--don't be afraid of big-ish (i.e. totaling at 12GB together with physical RAM) swap files, especially with an SSD,
+-don't be afraid of big-ish (i.e. totaling at 16GB together with physical RAM) swap files, especially with an SSD,

--if you're unsure if your computer is slow because of some software issue/data bloat or not, try booting up some live lightweight Linux distro (Lubuntu maybe?) and see if it runs (not boots!) much faster - if so, it could be the bloat indeed and you might benefit from reformatting the system drive.
+-if you're unsure if your computer is slow because of some software issue/data bloat or not, try booting up some live lightweight Linux distro (Lubuntu maybe?) and see if it runs (not boots!) much faster - if so, it could be the bloat indeed and you might benefit from reformatting the system drive (after, of course, making sure you removed everything that isn't necessary from startup).

 TL;DR: SSD, RAM, lightweight OS & browser, non-low power CPU.